bohdanmoroziuk/quasagram/README.md

 # Quasagram (quasagram)

-A Quasar Framework app
+> A social media app where you can post your photos.

 ## Install the dependencies
 ```bash
 npm install
 ```

-### Start the app in development mode (hot-code reloading, error reporting, etc.)
+### Start the app in development mode
 ```bash
 quasar dev
 ```